 Sector Archetype Description Subsidies or waived fees for environmentally harmful activities Waiving, reducing, or directly subsidizing fees for point and non-point source pollution in agriculture, logging, and timber.
 Removal of conservation or preservation laws around forest management and access.
 Agriculture Deregulation of environmen- tal standards Removing, repealing, increasing the quantity of pollutants allowed or extending the compliance period for pollution, emissions, or land use change in agriculture and forestry sectors.
-Environmentally related bailout without green strings Removing, repealing, increasing the quantity of pollutant allowed or extending the compliance period for pollution emissions, or land use change in agriculture and forestry sector Subsidies or tax reductions for environmentally harmful products Introducing subsidies for high emissions agricultural products including cattle and sheep, reducing existing carbon taxes or environmental taxes on high-impact agriculture and harvested wood products.
+Environmentally related bailout without green strings Loans, guarantees or grants provided to agricultural producers including farmers, fishers and cattle ranchers that do not require improvement in sustainable practices.
+Subsidies or tax reductions for environmentally harmful products Introducing subsidies for high emissions agricultural products including cattle and sheep, reducing existing carbon taxes or environmental taxes on high-impact agriculture and harvested wood products.
 Subsidies or waived fees for environmentally harmful activities Subsidising utilities, producers, or developers of oil and gas or coal production plants, covering the cost of pollution taxes including carbon taxes, delaying the development or deployment of emissions taxes for energy producers.
 Energy Environmentally harmful infrastructure investments Direct investment in coal or oil and gas sector, or loans, grants and guarantees made available to private firms exclusively to build oil and gas or coal production plants.
 Deregulation of environmen- tal standards Removal or elimination of carbon trading schemes, increasing the cap on emissions or pollution trading schemes, decreasing the number of firms required to participate in emissions trading schemes, removing mandates for environmental reporting or disclosure, suspending enforcement of environmental regulation.
-Environmentally related bailout without green strings Extending loans, grants, guarantees, or other financ- ing to oil and gas or coal producers without condi- tions on emissions intensity, emissions output, or energy mix.
+Environmentally related bailout without green strings Extending loans, grants, guarantees, or other financing to oil and gas or coal producers without conditions on emissions intensity, emissions output, or energy mix.
 Subsidies or tax reductions for environmentally harmful products Subsidies for consumers or producers of oil and gas and coal including diesel, home electricity, and utilities and reducing existing fuel taxes or carbon taxes.
 Subsidies or waived fees for environmentally harmful activities Waiving permitting and environmentally-related fees for mining, construction or other heavy industrial sectors.
-Industry Environmentally harmful infrastructure investments Direct government investment in high emissions public infrastructure including factories, data centres, and non-energy efficient building stock or heating systems Deregulation of environmen- tal standards Removal of reporting or mandatory disclosure of environmental impacts by industrial firms, suspen- sion of enforcement of environmental laws and regulations, removal of permit or use requirements for industry, fast-tracking of environmentally inten- sive industrial project development by removing environmental assessments.
+Industry Environmentally harmful infrastructure investments Direct government investment or procurement of high emissions public infrastructure including factories, data centres, and non-energy efficient building stock or heating systems Deregulation of environmental standards Removal of reporting or mandatory disclosure of environmental impacts by industrial firms, suspension of enforcement of environmental laws and regulations, removal of permit or use requirements for industry, fast-tracking of environmentally intensive industrial project development by removing environmental assessments

-Table 2 Summary of negative policy archetypes (cont.)
+Summary of negative policy archetypes (cont.)